degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

   data Nat = Z | S Nat
   ```

-  Typed Racket currently lacks support for algebraic data types, and only let's you pattern match
+  Typed Racket currently lacks support for algebraic data types, and it's pattern-matching construct ```match```
-  on the structure of types for control-flow at run-time, e.g. using ```match```.
-We might wish to
-  have algebraic data types and ensure that we are pattern-matching on their structure for control-flow
-  at compile-time.
-We'll look at how we might add algebraic data types and a compile-time pattern matching
+  does not provide compile-time case coverage for all variants of a data type.
+We'll look at adding algebraic data
-  construct to Typed Racket later on in this workshop.
+  types and a ```type-case``` construct that provides compile-case coverage later on this workshop.

-  So, you've had an exercise where you've had to use record types in Typed Racket to represent the Peano
-  numbers in Typed Racket.
-I simplified the specification for valid ```id```s and ```age```s of student's
-  in my previous example of record types in Typed Racket.
+  I simplified the specification for valid ```id```s and ```age```s of student's in my previous example of record types in Typed Racket.
 I said that you'd have to enumerate
   all possible valid `id`s and `age`s, storing them in untagged union types that depend on values in
   order to make types that allow to certain that the `id`s and `age`s of students are correct before
   our programs run in Typed Racket.
 It's possible to write functions that enumerate all possible `id`s